 As briefly mentioned, mortgage rates offered by lenders such as financial institutions are correlated with the Bank of Canada’s current prime rates.
 These prime rates are the bank’s way of setting monetary policy and guiding the economy.
 In general, economic booms may result in increases to prime rates, while economic downturns may result in decreases to prime rates.

 Aside from prime rates set by the Bank of Canada, personal circumstances like credit score and employment history will also impact the mortgage rate you are eligible for.
+A strong financial position will help you, as a homeowner, get lower interest rates.

 Where to get a mortgage?